 If these properties are longer than expected, clients should ignore the remainder of the property.
 Extending these properties is reserved to the X Consortium; private extensions to them are forbidden.
 Private additional communication between clients and window managers should take place using separate properties.
-The only exception to this rule is the WM_PROTOCOLS property, which may be of arbitrary length and which may contain atoms representing private protocols (see the section called "WM_PROTOCOLS Property").
+The only exception to this rule is the WM_PROTOCOLS property, which may be of arbitrary length and which may contain atoms representing private protocols (see WM_PROTOCOLS Property).

 The next sections describe each of the properties the clients need to set, in turn.
-They are summarized in the table in the section called "Summary of Window Manager Property Types"
+They are summarized in the table in Summary of Window Manager Property Types